The Spirit of Medieval Philosophy

 Unlike the higher kinds, souls are spiritual substances which are merely

-dazzled and struck down when confronted with “pure intelligibles”,
+dazzled and struck down when confronted with “pure intelligibles”, so that they

-the intelligibility involved in matter” [191|186].
-This means that if a soul is
+intelligibility involved in matter” [191|186].
+This means that if a soul is to

-to get in touch with the world of bodies, it needs the intermediation of a body.
-Thus these lower-order
+get in touch with the world of bodies, it needs

-become, the forms of bodies.40
+since they must become, the forms of

-A man can therefore
+A man can therefore not be equated with his soul.
+This

-not be equated with his soul.
-This substantial form – the human soul – “is only
+substantial form – the human soul – “is only a part of man”.
+The intellect, an

-a part of man”.
-The intellect, an incorporeal substance, is the form of the
+incorporeal substance, is the form of the human body [190-1|185-6].
+For St.

-human body [190-1|185-6].
-For St. Thomas, man is not a fusion of two substances
+Thomas, man is not a fusion of two substances producing a third.
+The thinking

-producing a third.
-The thinking or feeling subject is not a man’s intellect or
+or feeling subject is not a man’s intellect or sensibility, but a man.
+On the basis of this observation

-of this observation (which is indeed an observation,
+(which is indeed an observation, not

-not an inference or deduction), Thomas asserts that there is a single human substance, which “owes its whole substantiality
+an inference or deduction), Thomas asserts that there is a single human substance, which “owes its whole substantiality

 to that of its soul” [192|187] – “a complex substance which owes its